Start using Microsoft Intune

 You will discard your free trial after evaluating Intune.
 This is recommended if you plan to use Intune with System Center 2012 Configuration Manager.

-If you have a work or school account with an Enterprise Agreement or equivalent volume licensing agreement or Office 365 subscription, sign in with your work or school account and use the Start using Microsoft Intune set-up guide to quickly set up a small deployment that you can begin testing out device management scenarios with.
+If you have a work or school account with an Enterprise Agreement or equivalent volume licensing agreement or Office 365 subscription, sign in with your work or school account and use the Start with a paid subscription guidance to quickly set up a small deployment so you can begin testing out device management scenarios.

-If you are setting up Intune on an existing account, we recommend that you review Overview of Microsoft Intune and core concepts.
+If you are setting up Intune on an existing account, we recommend that you review introduction to Intune.

 The Intune service is updated regularly and significant changes are documented in the What's new topic, which you can also find from the Intune dashboard.